Quantum Correction for our Big Bang Bouncing Universe: Baryonic Galaxy Formation

-Outside the immediate area of black hole influence, capturing of matter streaming to the area of influence of each black hole is due to the amount of energy each particle possesses.
-Large kinetic energies result in hyperbolic or parabolic type orbits with the ability to escape the gravitational well.
-Lower energies result in stable elliptical or circular orbits.
+At first large and small shell masses were driven out forming filaments.
+Larger masses coalesced into black holes which held a fairly even density of smaller dark matter.
+Later hot core gas was captured according to the depth of the gravitational well.
+During capturing process, larger black holes, unlike smaller black holes, did not change the direction of rotation.
+The deeper the gravitational wells, the higher the velocity and more orbiting mass that could be captured.
+The capturing process described is divided by distance from the primordial black holes $M$.
+Outside the immediate area of black hole influence, capturing of hot core matter $m$ streaming through the area of influence of each black hole is due to the amount of energy each particle possesses.
+Large kinetic energies result in hyperbolic or parabolic type orbits with the ability to escape any given gravitational well.
+Matter that is captured has the potential energy greater than the kinetic,

-where E is the total energy, both kinetic and potential. $l$ is the angular momentum, $M$ is the central nuclear mass and and $m$ is the rotational mass.
-The matter that can be captured will have a total kinetic energy less than the potential energy.
-Matter with more energy than this, such as hyperbolic or parabolic orbits will be considered as having too much energy for capture in a galactic well of this size.
-The orbits are differentiated by the following equation from classical mechanics\cite{Goldstein} based on the energy and angular momentum.

-If $e>1$ and $E>0$, the orbit is a hyperbola and the matter contains enough energy to escape the galactic well.
-If $e=1$ and $E=0$, the orbit is a parabola and the matter may escape.
-If $e<1$ and $E<0$, the orbit is an ellipse and the matter has not the energy to escape the galactic gravity.
-Circular orbits where $e=0$ and $E=-\frac{mk^2}{2l^2}$ have even less energy.
-Since matter that is surely captured has the potential energy greater than the kinetic,

 and $e<1$.
 Expanding the total kinetic energy $E$ in the equation for $e$,